arcta/server-setup/README.md

 #### Overview:

 The process here is broken into 4 steps to accommodate customizations.
-ATTENTION: if intended usage is more like a main desktop with personal and encrypted home directory, consider creating a separate user (see Permissions section).
+ATTENTION: if intended usage is more like a main desktop with personal and encrypted home directory, consider creating a separate user for SERVER (see Permissions section) and login as SERVER.
 This installation scenario is for the SERVER user: do not encrypt /home/SERVER for some start-up scriprts to work.
 (You can encrypt LVM.)
 Following considers USER = SERVER.

 Install OS <a href="https://help.ubuntu.com/community/Installation/MinimalCD">(Ubuntu 14.04 LTS)</a>,